 We are all taught “The Formula” for brooding baby chicks: 90-95° Fahrenheit for the first week of life, decreasing by five degrees each week thereafter.
 If I were a slave to The Formula, I would have called CPS (Chick Protective Services) and reported Freida immediately after whisking the chicks indoors to toast under a an 80° french-fry lamp.
 Chicks do need to be kept warm to the tune of 90°F for the first day or two after hatch, but much less heat thereafter.
 When chicks get chilly, they simply crawl back underneath the walking feather-bed.

-- no fussy machinations required to hang the heat source, making brooder location more flexible
+no fussy machinations required to hang the heat source, making brooder location

 IMPORTANT USAGE NOTE: The EcoGlow must be used in a room with an ambient temperature of at least 50°F. It is not intended to keep adult birds warm inside a cold, winter coop, for example.

-CLEANING TIP: As soon as chicks realize they can hop up on top of the EcoGlow, they spend much of their time standing on and pooping on it.
+, they spend much of their time standing on and pooping on it.
 While cleaning the EcoGlow is straightforward, I never relish the idea of scraping chicken poop off the top of it when the chicks are finished with it.
-In order to make my life easier, I cut a piece of contact paper or Glad Peel & Stick plastic wrap to fit the top of the EcoGlow and stick it to the yellow surface.
-The Peel & Stick or contact paper is easily peeled off the unit, making cleaning a BREEZE!
+In order to make my life easier, I cut a piece of Glad Press-n-Seal to fit the top of the EcoGlow, which makes cleaning a BREEZE!
+(Con-tact paper was my former product of choice, but Press-n-Seal is much easier to remove.)